falkr/ttm4175/pages/iot-mqtt-chat.md

 * Sends **typing hints**, so that chat partners see when the other side is starting to type a message.

-## Chat UI Function Calls
+## The Chat User Interface

-The Chat UI is a Python class.
+The Chat UI is a Python class that shows the history of chat messages with each contact, and allows us to send messages.
 We interact with it in two ways:

 * By function calls, when we want to change something in the UI.
+That means, we want to do something, and we cause an effect in the user interface.
-* By callbacks, when the UI wants to inform us about something.
+* By callbacks, when the UI wants to inform us about something, like that the user clicked the "Send" button and wants to send a chat message.

+## Chat UI Function Calls

+Here a list of things that we want the user interface do when we ask it to.
+This is done by function calls.

 ### Receiving Messages